 Despite knowing that you have to eat to keep your body healthy, the mental trauma of grief can be an extreme appetite suppressor.
 Eating can often lead to nausea or other digestive issues, sometimes snowballing into eating disorders like bulimia or anorexia.
 In the troublesome quest to find meaning after a personal loss, a proper diet and healthy eating habits are absolutely vital.

 Ginger is an excellent natural ingredient to start with.
 The antioxidant-rich root of a ginger plant promotes saliva production and digestive flow.
-It can be easiest to start it as an herbal tea – hot water and ginger is all it takes, so there isn’t much to trigger a nauseous response.
-You also can add it to any food preparations once your appetite starts to return, or use it for aromatherapy.
+It can be easiest to start it as an herbal tea – hot water and ginger are all it takes, so there isn’t much to trigger a nauseous response.
+You also can add it to any food preparations once your appetite starts to return or use it for aromatherapy.

 Speaking of aromatherapy, gentle scents are an excellent tool as well.
 The aroma of citrus foods such as lemon, orange, and lime are tame enough that they won’t offend the nostrils or upset the stomach.
 Cardamom, tamarind, and pomegranate are also popular for this use.